pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 - Users could switch to backup if primary misbehaves
 - [[Censorship|Censorship]] would become detectable and escapable, reducing the incentive to attempt it

 **Current Status**: This feature is a concept only — implementation has not started.
-Currently, users should use [[PubkyBackup|Pubky Backup]] to maintain local copies of their data.
+Currently, users should use Pubky Backup to maintain local copies of their data.

 ## Transport Security